 Handheld Press is receiving too many book proposals so we are closing the doors to allow us to deal with the backlog, and to assess what we have.

-In the meantime, consider checking these aspects of your MS before sending it to a publisher (any publisher):
+Consider checking these aspects of your MS before sending it to another publisher:

 - Does the publisher publish this kind of thing?
 (If they don’t, don’t send it.)